Atom-iQ/framework/README.md

 ## Framework
 #### `rX UI Suite` is a full reactive framework for building User Interfaces

-`rX UI Core` is based on the **Reactive Virtual DOM** concept - completely new
-DOM rendering solution, based on **Virtual DOM**, extended with `RxJS`.
-Core library includes Component API, similar to `React` Functional Component
-with state and JSX - but it may look similar, in fact, they are completely different
-which will be explained in [Reactive Virtual DOM](#reactive-virtual-dom) section.
+`rX UI Core` is based on the **Reactive Virtual DOM** concept - completely new DOM rendering solution, based on **Virtual DOM**, extended with `RxJS`.
+Core library includes Component API, similar to `React` Functional Components with state and JSX - but it may look similar, in fact, they are completely different which will be explained in [Reactive Virtual DOM](#reactive-virtual-dom) section.

 `rX UI Suite` contains also additional libraries, which makes it complete framework:
 - `rx-ui-cli` (not implemented)
 - `rx-ui-router` (not implemented)
 - `rx-ui-redux` state management (not implemented)